jadis0x/netflix-clone/README.md

-# netflix-clone
- Netflix clone from scratch
+ # Netflix clone from scratch